 Group Number Group Name Description 1 Polled Connection These parameters select the I/O Data Assembly to be used with the Polled I/O Connection.
 The attributes associated with these parameters are found in the Connection Object - Explicit Connection Instance.
 2 Device Info These are informational parameters.
 The attributes associated with these parameters are found in the S-Device Supervisor Object.
-3 Flow Sensor These parameters are associated with configuring the flow sensor.
-The attributes associated with these parameters are found in the S-Analog Sensor Object.
+3 Pressure Sensor These parameters are associated with configuring the pressure sensor.
+The attri- butes associated with these parameters are found in the S-Analog Sensor Object.
 4 Valve These parameters are associated with configuring the Valve.
-The attributes associated with these parameters are found in the S-Analog Actuator Object.
-5 Flow Control These parameters are associated with configuring the flow control behavior.
-The attributes associated with these parameters are found in the S-Single Stage Controller Object.
+The attributes asso- ciated with these parameters are found in the S-Analog Actuator Object.
+5 Pressure Control These parameters are associated with configuring the pressure control behavior.
+The attributes associated with these parameters are found in the S- Single Stage Controller Object.
 6 Soft-start Control These parameters configure the soft-start control (ramping) feature of the device.
+The attributes associated with these parameters are found in the S- Single Stage Controller Object.
+7 PID Control These parameters are used to tune the control performance of the device.
 The attributes associated with these parameters are found in the S-Single Stage Controller Object.
-7 Alarms and Warnings These parameters are used to enable or disable reporting of both the individual and overall device alarms and warnings.
+8 Alarms and Warnings These parameters are used to enable or disable reporting of both the individual and overall device alarms and warnings.
 The attributes associated with these parameters are found in the S-Device Supervisor Object, S-Analog Sensor Object, S-Analog Actuator Object and S-Single Stage Controller Object.